dearlywon-obligation740/ecommerce-executive-dashboards/docs/data-dictionary.md

 <h2>Cleaned Fact Table: <code>fact_transactions</code></h2>

 <p>After cleaning in Python, each row is still a single line item on an invoice.
 No rows were deleted.
-Boolean flags were added so the data can be filtered dynamically in Excel.</p>
+Boolean flags were added to enable dynamic filtering in Excel.</p>

 <h3>Original Fields</h3>